atifadib/programming_exercises/README.md

 - Product Array of a given array, [1,2,3] --> [6,3,2]
 - Serialize and Deserialize a Binary Tree
 - Find the First missing Positive Integers in a List
+- Car and Cdr Functions for Tuples
+- XOR Linked List in Python
+- Number of Ways to Decode a Message